On exploring the potential of quantum auto-encoder for learning quantum systems: Introduction

-Among various quantum data compression techniques, the quantum auto-encoder (QAE) \cite{romero2017quantum} and its variants \cite{cao2021noise,lamata2018quantum} have recently attracted great attention.
-Conceptually, QAE harnesses a parameterized quantum circuit $U(\bm{\theta})$ to encode an initial input state into a low-dimensional latent space so that the input state can be recovered from this compressed state by a decoding operation $U(\bm{\theta})^{\dagger}$, as shown in Figure \ref{fig:QAE}.
-An attractive feature of QAE is its flexibility, which allows us to implement it on noisy intermediate-scale quantum (NISQ) machines \cite{preskill2018quantum} to solve different learning problems.
+Among various quantum data compression techniques, the quantum auto-encoder (QAE) \cite{romero2017quantum} and its variants \cite{cao2021noise,lamata2018quantum}, as the quantum extension of classical auto-encoders \cite{goodfellow2016deep}, have recently attracted great attention.
+Conceptually, QAE harnesses a variational quantum circuit $U(\bm{\theta})$ to encode an initial input state into a low-dimensional latent space so that the input state can be recovered from this compressed state by a decoding operation $U(\bm{\theta})^{\dagger}$, as shown in Figure \ref{fig:QAE}.
+Analogous to their classical counterparts, QAE is flexible, which allows us to implement it on noisy intermediate-scale quantum (NISQ) machines \cite{preskill2018quantum} to solve different learning problems.
 In particular, QAE carried out on linear optical systems has been applied to reduce qutrits to qubits with low error levels \cite{pepper2019experimental} and to compress two-qubit states into one-qubit states \cite{huang2020realization}.
 Additionally, QAE has been realized on superconducting quantum processors to compress three-qubit quantum states \cite{lamata2018quantum}.
-Besides quantum data compression, initial studies have exhibited that QAE can be exploited to denoise GHZ states which subject to spin-flip errors and random unitary noise \cite{bondarenko2020quantum} and to conduct efficient error-mitigation \cite{zhang2021generic}, and data encoding \cite{bravo2021quantum}.
-Despite the above achievements, practical applications of QAE, especially for those that can be realized on NISQ processors with provable quantum advantages, remain largely unknown.
+Besides quantum data compression, initial studies have exhibited that QAEs can be exploited to denoise GHZ states which subject to spin-flip errors and random unitary noise \cite{bondarenko2020quantum} and to conduct efficient error-mitigation \cite{zhang2021generic} and data encoding \cite{bravo2021quantum}.
+Despite the above achievements, practical applications of QAE in the field of quantum science remain largely unknown.